lchamberland/Bond_Lab_Workflows/iqtree.md

 ```

 once you're in editing mode in the file
-1. delete the first line and last two lines using the command dd to delete a single line
+1. delete the first two lines (blank line and begin characters) and last two lines (charsets and END) using the command dd to delete a single line

 ```
 dd
 ```